Maxwellian quantum mechanics: New solution

 and

 where $\rho_e$ and $\rho_m$ are the electric and magnetic charge densities, and $\vec{J}_e$ and $\vec{J}_m$ are the electric and magnetic current densities, respectively.
-Now comparing the system of equations, eqs.(47) - (50) with eqs.(38) - (41) reveals that
+Now comparing the system of equations, Equations (47) - (50) with Equations (38) - (41) reveals that